meltano/meltano/docs/src/docs/plugins.md

 ---
-metaTitle: Meltano plugins
+metaTitle: Meltano Plugins
 description: A Meltano project is primarily comprised of plugins, that implement the various details of your data pipelines.
 ---

-# Meltano plugins
+# Meltano Plugins

 A [Meltano project](/docs/project.html) is primarily comprised of plugins, that implement the various details of your data pipelines.